bevyengine/rfcs/rfcs/45-stageless.md

    5. Add `.add_systems` method, the `SystemGroup` type and the convenience methods for system groups
    6. Special-case `CoreLabel::First` and `CoreLabel::Last` for convenience
    7. Use [system builder syntax](https://github.com/bevyengine/rfcs/pull/31), rather than adding more complex methods to `App`
-5. Add strict ordering constraints
+5. Re-add strict ordering constraints
 6. Add run criteria
    1. Create the machinery to generate run criteria from functions
-   2. Store the run criteria of each `ConfiguredSystem` in the schedule
+   2. Cache the accesses of run criteria on `ConfiguredSystem` in the schedule
    3. Check the values of the run-criteria of systems before deciding whether it can be run
-   4. Add methods to configure run criteria
 7. Add states
    1. Create `State` trait
    2. Implement while-active states as sugar for simple run criteria